PowerShell/DscResources/StyleGuidelines.md

 Arrays should be written in one of the following formats.

-If an array is declared on a single line, then there should be a single space between each element in the array.
-If arrays written on a single line tend to be long, please consider using one of the alternative ways of writing the array.
+If an array is declared on a single line, make sure to include a single space between each element in the array.
+If the array is too long for a single line, consider using one of the alternative ways of writing the array.

 **Bad:**

-Array elements are not format consistently.
+Array elements are not formatted consistently.

 ```powershell
 $array = @( 'one', `